 A Better Boil

 Mastering the art of a lobster boil, I picked up a few tricks from local seafood lovers over the years.
 While salt water is good, sea water is better.
-So if you live close to the ocean head down with a big bucket and get yourself some water fresh from the shore.
-Sea water at the prefect point of salination for a seafood boil, it also adds a layer of flavour that is uniquely fresh.
+So if you live close to the ocean head down with a big bucket and get yourself some salt water fresh from the shore.
+Sea water at the prefect point of salinization for a seafood boil, it also adds a layer of flavour that is uniquely fresh.

 Boiling is good but steaming is even better.
 Lower your water level and add the bigger fellas on the bottom layer, adding them progressively by size.
 Living on the shores of the Annapolis basin we would often gather fresh seaweed or kelp on the shores, adding this to the pot to create a base on top of the salty sea water.
 As the steam built, we would pop the lobsters right on top and let the steam do the rest.
 Some use well washed rocks for this purpose, which are easier to find inland.

 If you’re landlocked, you can add extra flavour by adding a couple of blond or red beers to your boil, or better yet a bottle of white wine.
-Onions, garlic, even potatoes and corn can all cook in one big pot before you add your lobster as the finishing touch for a very New England style boil.
+Onions, garlic, even potatoes and corn can all cook in one big pot before you add your lobster as the finishing touch for a New England style boil.
 Many add herbs: parsley, summer savory, tarragon or chervil, but personally, I’m a purist.
-The less complicated the boil, the more you taste the sweetness of the meat and the brightness of the sea.
+The less complicated the boil, the more you taste the sweetness of the crustations and the brightness of the sea.

 Never did master that squeeze-them-by-the-eyes thingy though.